These are the Best Android Apps: Tasker, Spark, Feedly, Weather Underground, and more!

 - Best Android Dating Apps

-- Best Android Apps Reading
+- Best Android Apps for Reading

-We’ll start this up by reading up on some apps that are essential for improving your Android experience.
-These apps don’t exactly fit in any of the categories we’ll mention later on, but, at least in my opinion, they are very, very handy to have and are sure to greatly make your Android experience better—probably the first 3 apps I install on any Android device I try out, as a matter of fact.
+We’ll start with some apps that are essential for improving your Android experience, like VPN apps or password managers.
+These apps don’t exactly fit into any of the categories we’ll mention later on, but, at least in my opinion, they are very handy to have and are sure to make your Android experience better.
+I always install the first three apps on any Android device I try out, as a matter of fact.

-It can automate almost every aspect of your smartphone usage and have it work the way you want it to, reducing a lot of manual input and repetitive behavior by setting automatic actions to the parameters and conditions you want.
-It’s also a swiss tool of sorts, and serves as a workaround to adding amazing functionality to your smartphone.
+It can automate almost every aspect of your smartphone usage and have it work the way you want it to.
+This will reduce a lot of manual input and repetitive behavior by setting automatic actions to the parameters and conditions you want.
+It’s also a Swiss tool of sorts and serves as a workaround to adding amazing functionality to your smartphone.
 If you can think of it, Tasker can probably pull it off.

 Best Android Apps for Video

-For video, we’ll mention some of our favorite apps for streaming movies, TV series, and content from your favorite content producers, as well as give you the option to playback your locally downloaded content easily and painlessly.
+For video, we’ll mention some of our favorite apps for streaming movies, TV series, and content from your favorite content producers, as well as giving you the option to play back your locally downloaded content easily and painlessly.

 I’m sure Netflix doesn’t need an introduction.
-Netflix is one of the biggest media companies right now and its namesake video streaming service has almost 200 million users.
-Here, you’ll be able to find all kinds of movies and TV series, new and old, from fantasy, to action, all the way to terror and suspense.
+It’s one of the biggest media companies right now and its namesake video streaming service has almost 200 million users.
+You’ll be able to find all kinds of movies and TV series, new and old, from fantasy, to action, all the way to terror and suspense.
 It’s one of the best video streaming services on the planet, and one of the biggest ones as well.

 YouTube is the biggest video platform on the entire planet right now.
 You can check out content from your favorite YouTubers, find educational videos, watch music videos, and even upload your own content if you’re into that sort of thing, as well as accessing your creator tools.

 VLC is probably the best app for watching locally downloaded videos on your smartphone.
-It’s a pretty big deal on PC, and it’s available for Android as well, with the same feature set.
-It supports playing a wide variety of videos and a plethora of formats, no matter how ancient or non-standard they are, and it supports features such as closed captions (if you have a separate subtitle file).
+It’s a pretty big deal on a PC, and it’s available for Android as well, with the same feature set.
+It supports playing a wide variety of videos, an endless number of formats (no matter how ancient or non-standard they are), and closed captions (if you have a separate subtitle file).

 Music & Audio